Shashank1985/storage-engine/docs/update_history.md

 ## 23 Oct 2025, version 1.2.8
 * Migration from requests to httpx for client side requests to the FastAPI server
 * Docker image created and pushed to public registry.
 Users can pull and run the docker image of the server.

+## 25 Oct 2025, version 1.2.10
+* Provide feature to import csv files as key value pairs and store them in a collection
+* This import is multithreaded which uses ThreadPoolExecutor for concurrent writes